smart-edge-open/specs/doc/applications/openness_service_mesh.md

 One can configure Istio to display certain apps more often than the other.
 This can be used to balance the load in a specific way, or simply for the canary release approach.

-This can be done with "TrafficSplit" structure.
+This can be done with `TrafficSplit` structure.
 Such example will provide access ratio 5:1 between reviews-v1, and reviews-v2:

 ```yaml
 apiVersion: split.smi-spec.io/v1alpha2